rawebone/Ormish/README.md

 * Implement a type mapping system.
 This will be breaking as will it require additional annotations on the Entities.
+* Implement annotations for Tables and deprecate attaching tables manually.
+This will help keep the Entities close to the database.
 * Implement `Relationship` handling in a similar fashion to the `Actions`.

 ### For Version 0.4.0

-* Implement caching (hopefully via a PSR) of results
+* Implement caching (hopefully via a PSR) of results and possibly configuration
 * Basic schema manipulation

 ### Testing